Are you on the lookout for enchanting Latin choir songs to add a touch of vibrancy and diversity to your upcoming concert?

 3. Bésame Mucho – Consuelo Velázquez

 One of the most well-known Latin songs, “Bésame Mucho” was originally written in 1940 by Mexican songwriter Consuelo Velázquez.
-The song has been covered by many artists over the years, but our favorite version is this a cappella arrangement by the Swingle Singers.
+The Swingle Singers’ a cappella arrangement adds a contemporary twist to this timeless piece, accentuating its rich cultural history.
+The song has been covered by artists across genres over the years, but our favorite version is this a cappella arrangement by the Swingle Singers.

 4. Con te Partirò – Andrea Bocelli